 Our results show that OPS is strongly facilitated if the lithospheric mantle is weak.
-The reduction in mantle strength depends on the plate age pair and on other mechanical parameters, such as γ_m .
+The reduction in mantle strength depends on the plate age pair and on other mechanical parameters, such as $\gamma_m$ .
 A first-order estimate of the necessary mantle weakening is computed by comparing cases showing OPS to those in which OPS fails (Sect.
 S5 in the Supplementary material).
-The mantle weakening allowing for OPS is low to moderate for young plates and high plate age offsets (strength ratio \leq 35), and larger when the plate age contrast is small (strength ratio \sim 280).
+The mantle weakening allowing for OPS is low to moderate for young plates and high plate age offsets (strength ratio $\leq$ 35), and larger when the plate age contrast is small (strength ratio $\sim$ 280).
 One may wonder if such mantle strength decreases are realistic.
-Different mechanisms of mantle weakening that we do not model may be discussed, such as (1) low-temperature plasticity (Goetze and Evans, 1979), that enhances the deformation of slab and plate base (Garel et al., 2014), (2) dislocationaccommodated grain-boundary sliding (GBS, Hansen et al., 2012), (3) grain-size reduction when diffusion linear creep is activated, or (4) fluid-related weakening.
-Peierls' plasticity (1) limits the ductile strength in a high stress regime at moderately high temperatures (\$1000°C, Demouchy et al., 2013) but requires a high differential stress (>100 to 200 MPa) to be activated.
+Different mechanisms of mantle weakening that we do not model may be discussed, such as (1) low-temperature plasticity (Goetze and

+Evans, 1979), that enhances the deformation of slab and plate base (Garel et al., 2014), (2) creep by grain-boundary sliding (GBS), (3) grain-size reduction when diffusion linear creep is activated, or (4) fluid-related weakening.
+Peierls' plasticity limits the ductile strength in a high stress regime at moderately high temperatures ( $\leq 1000^{\circ}$ C, Demouchy et al., 2013) but requires a high differential stress (>100 to 200 MPa) to be activated.
 Similarly, GBS power law regime (2) operates if stresses are >100 MPa, for large strain and low temperature (<800°C, Drury, 2005).
 In our experiments, the simulated deviatoric stress is generally much lower than 100 MPa (Sect.
 S5 in the Supple. material).
-For such low stresses, neither the Peierls nor the GBS creeps would be activated, hence we do not expect a major change in our results if they were implemented.
+Consequently, implementing Peierls and/or GBS creeps in our model might not significantly change our results.
+Indeed, both softening mechanisms would not be activated and would thus not promote OPS in experiments failing in achieving it.
 Grain-size sensitive (GSS) diffusion linear creep (3) can strongly localize deformation at high temperature (e.g., Karato et al., 1986).
-In nature, GSS creep has been observed in mantle shear zones in the vicinity of a fossil ridge in Oman in contrast at rather low temperature ($\leq 1000^{\circ}$ C, Michibayashi and Mainprice, 2004), forming very narrow shear zones (<1 km wide).
-However, the observed grain-size reduction of olivine is limited to \sim 0.2-0.7 mm, which cannot result in a noticeable viscosity reduction.
+In nature, GSS creep has been observed in mantle shear zones in the vicinity of a fossil ridge in Oman in contrast at rather low temperature ( $\leq 1000^{\circ}$ C, Michibayashi and Mainprice, 2004), forming very narrow shear zones (<1 km wide).
+However, the observed grain-size reduction of olivine is limited to ~0.2-0.7 mm, which cannot result in a noticeable viscosity reduction.
 A significant strength decrease associated with GSS linear creep requires additional fluid percolation once shear localization is well developed within the subcontinental mantle (e.g., Hidas et al., 2016).
 The origin of such fluids at great depth within an oceanic young lithosphere is not obvious.
-Furthermore, GSSlinear creep may only operate at stresses <10 MPa (Burov, 2011), which is not verified in our simulations (Section S5 in the Supple. material).
+Furthermore, GSS-linear creep may only operate at stresses <10 MPa (Burov, 2011), which is not verified in our simulations (Section S5 in the Supple. material).